Learning Disability Today

 Lauren’s mother, Lindsey Bridges, says this move led to a rapid decline in Lauren’s mental health.
 “She suffered terribly from separation anxiety and hated being so far away from me.
 It broke her and our little family,” Lindsey said.

-Lindsey is campaigning for the introduction of a new law which would protect people like Lauren
+Lindsey is campaigning for the introduction of a new law which would protect autistic people from harm

 With more than 2,000 people with a learning disability and/or autism currently locked in inpatient units, Lindsey is now campaigning for a law in Lauren’s name that would ensure vulnerable people are not left in unsuitable hospital settings.

-The law would make it illegal for children and adults with autism to be detained under the Mental Health Act or sent to hospitals far away from home.
+The law would make it illegal for autistic children and adults to be detained under the Mental Health Act or sent to hospitals far away from home.

 It would also see that suitable care and treatment packages are readily available in the community for the most vulnerable young people and adults in our society.